Vzhukovskaya/Desire/README.md

 # DesireFurniture

-DesireFurniture is a modern and stylish website template designed for furniture stores and interior design companies.
+Desire is a modern and stylish website template designed for furniture stores and interior design companies.
 This template uses advanced web technologies and libraries to create a responsive and visually appealing online presence.

 ## Demo